 Homeowners will meet the cost of any lodging fees (for example it currently costs £24 to lodge a Retrofit Plan with Trustmark… likely to be a condition of attracting any government grants, but not necessary for the work to go ahead).
 Homeowners will also meet the full cost of any additional specialist assessments needed (such as air-tightness testing).
 On request we will issue an Energy Performance Certificate alongside a Home Assessment or Retrofit Plan, (or at a later stage) for £60.

-We will visit and carry out a detailed survey of your whole house, to find out everything about your existing energy usage and the building itself.
-We will also want to understand your retrofit goals, and whether you have other work planned which retrofit work could integrate with (such as a new kitchen or extension).
+A contractor from CSE will visit and carry out a detailed survey of your whole house, to find out everything about your existing energy usage and the building itself.
+They will also want to understand your retrofit goals, and whether you have other work planned which retrofit work could integrate with (such as a new kitchen or extension).

 Preparing for your home assessment